-Introduction: With a view to attraction and promotion of foreign investment and improving engagement of private sector in economic activities, the Iranian government has in the last two decades adopted Build-Operate-Transfer (BOT) methods to obtain infrastructure facilities with a greater efficiency and speed, without the state undertaking financial responsibility.
+Introduction: With a view to the attraction and promotion of foreign investment and improving engagement of the private sector in economic activities, the Iranian government has in the last two decades adopted Build-Operate-Transfer (BOT) methods to obtain infrastructure facilities with greater efficiency and speed, without the state undertaking financial responsibility.

 Due to economic sanctions, BOT methods have not always succeeded in promoting foreign investment.
-Nonetheless, upon changes in economic trends in Iran BOTs are becoming increasingly important and used in various industries such as Roads & Railroads, Airports, Ports, Power plants, Dams & Irrigation Networks, Downstream Oil & Gas
+Nonetheless, upon changes in economic trends in Iran BOTs are becoming increasingly important and used in various industries such as Roads & Railroads, Airports, Ports, Power plants, Dams & Irrigation Networks, and Downstream Oil & Gas.

-Although Article 44 of the Iranian constitution seems to put an encompassing limitation on the involvement of private sector in most industries such as large scale and mother industries, major minerals, energy sources, navigation, aviation, etc., this general rule has been made subject to various exceptions and constraints by the Iranian legislator in the course of time.
+Although Article 44 of the Iranian constitution seems to put an encompassing limitation on the involvement of the private sector in most industries such as large-scale and mother industries, major minerals, energy sources, navigation, aviation, etc., this general rule has been made subject to various exceptions and constraints by the Iranian legislator in the course of time.

 • Foreign Investment Promotion and Protection Act ” of 2002 (“FIPPA”) and its implementing regulations